 By the way – a quick note on dialling in the bean.
 You’ll need to “dial in” to get the right grind size for each new bag of beans, but even with the same beans you will find with any grinder, even with commercial grinders, that you need to tweak the grind over time.
 For example you might find the perfect grind size with the beans in the morning, and go to pull another shot the next day with the same bean and find that you have to adjust slightly as it’s either running too slow, or too fast, at that grind.

 I find a good starting point with freshly roasted coffee beans for Espresso is around 10-12, but you may find it’s different with your Espresso machine.
 If grinding for Aeropress I usually start at the courser end of Espresso.
 Similar for The Oomph although the oomph doesn’t seem to be as sensitive to the grind.
-For pour over, Chemex, V70, Kalita etc., I’m usually quite a bit courser, high 30s to late 40s – and for cafetiere much more course, somewhere from late 40s to 60.
+For pour over, Chemex, V70, Kalita etc., I’m usually quite a bit courser, 40-50 ish, and for cafetiere much more course, somewhere from 50s upwards.
 These are just guestimates, you’ll have to do some experimenting.

 I’ve been using this machine for almost two years now, so I’m including features here that I have found useful myself, rather than just the obvious features that will be covered in the sales blurb.